top of page

 Introduction: The "Attention Economy" Problem

-Promoting a brand with a game isn't new.
-We’ve seen the giants do it, from Coca-Cola to McDonald's.
-At SwagSoft, we’ve built titles for big names like Caltex, Samsung, Phillip Morris International and the RSAF.
+Promoting a brand with a game isn't a new concept.
+We’ve seen industry giants like Coca-Cola and McDonald's successfully do it.
+At SwagSoft, we’ve developed titles for big names such as Caltex, Samsung, Phillip Morris International, and the RSAF.

-But for a standalone restaurant brand, the challenge is different.
-You don't necessarily want to splurge a million dollars on an ad.
-You would rather rely on word-of-mouth and customer loyalty.
+However, for a standalone restaurant brand, the challenge is different.
+You don't want to spend a million dollars on advertising.
+Instead, you prefer to rely on word-of-mouth and customer loyalty.

 shiro's kitchen cruise restaurant scene

-When Omote, a renowned Japanese restaurant, approached us, they wanted to deepen that loyalty.
+When Omote, a renowned Japanese restaurant, approached us, they aimed to deepen customer loyalty.
 They didn't just want a "campaign"; they wanted a digital extension of their brand.

-The result was Shiro's Kitchen Cruise, a simulation game, on Apple and Google stores, that proves you don't need to be a multinational conglomerate to win at gamification.
+The result was Shiro's Kitchen Cruise, a simulation game available on Apple and Google stores.
+This game demonstrates that you don't need to be a multinational conglomerate to succeed in gamification.

 The Strategy: A Game That Tastes Like the Brand

-Omote recognized that their core demographic, students and young adults, live on their phones.
+Omote recognized that their core demographic is students and young adults.
+This particular crowd spends a lot of time on their phones.

-omote's excluse menu featured in Shiro's Kitchen Cruise
+omote's exclusive menu featured in Shiro's Kitchen Cruise

 • The Gameplay: Players manage a ship restaurant, aiming to serve amazing dishes.

 • The Authenticity: The game features Omote's actual exclusive menu.
-Players aren't just cooking generic "sushi"; they are interacting with the specific dishes they can order in real life.
+Players aren't just cooking generic "sushi"; they interact with specific dishes available in real life.

-• The Personalization: Players decorate the crew's resting cabins and customize the restaurant with themes ranging from Zen-Japanese to Jungle Wilderness, keeping retention high through customization.
+• The Personalization: Players can decorate the crew's resting cabins and customize the restaurant with themes ranging from Zen-Japanese to Jungle Wilderness.
+This keeps retention high through customization.

 The Innovation: The "Dine-to-Play" Loop

-Here is where the strategy moves beyond a standard "advergame."
+This is where the strategy goes beyond a standard "advergame."
 We connected the digital world directly to the physical bill.

 Actual diners receive game codes with every sizeable bill.
 These codes unlock in-game goodies and rare items.
 This creates a powerful O2O (Online-to-Offline) loop: